 Version 1 of the protocol offers improved protection against loops when

 |Polyamorous mode is deprecated, and support for it will likely be removed in a future release.
 Applications are strongly discouraged from making further use of it.|

 Normally pair sockets are for one-to-one communication, and a given peer will reject new connections if it already has an active connection to another peer.

-support many one-to-one connections.
+In polyamorous mode a socket can support many one-to-one connections.

 In this mode, the application must